center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 Step 3: Analyze the selection or condition of the analytic
 ----------------------------------------------------------

-Before scoring the analytic, the final step to take is to consider how the separate parts of an analytic are implemented.
-Understanding the logic of an analytic will help determine how evadable it is.
+Before scoring the analytic, the final step is to consider how the separate components of an analytic are related.
+Understanding the logic of an analytic will help determine how robust it is.

-In Sigma specifically, there are two steps which need to be looked at to understand how the analytic publisher intended the analytic to be run.
+In Sigma specifically, there are two steps which need to be looked at to understand the publisher's original intent for the analytic.
 It will say if each of the selections need to be considered as an AND statement or an OR statement.
 There can also be a condition at the bottom of an analytic which might identify a filter that needs to be applied to the analytic.

 .. figure:: _static/pipes_condition.png
    :alt: Suspicious Pipe Creation condition